rand3289/OutNet/readme.md

 ##  Future Base Services

 * OutNet should be treated as a piece of an eco system.
-It is the backbone on top of which all other services are built.
-The simplest service one can write based on OutNet is a query tool to find certain types of services and launch a client that supports that service.
-For example a query tool can get list of servers for your favorite game.
-Present it to you in a GUI.
-When you click a certain server it will start the game and give it a URL (ip and port) on the command line.
+It is the backbone on top of which all other services are built.  "onlist" utility that comes with OutNet is the simplest application one can write based on OutNet.
+It is a text mode query tool to list registered local and remote services (peers).
+For example a query tool can get a list of servers for your favorite game or a list of zoom personal meeting rooms ready to chat.

 * There is a need for OutNet notification service.
 E-mail is not shared by the OutNet service to prevent network-wide spam.
 OutNetMsg receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
 OutNetMsg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it can open a Zoom conference.